ririob/week-4-game/README.md

 The random number shown at start of the game should be between 19 - 120.

-Each crystal should have a hidden random value between 1 -12.
+Each crystal should have a hidden random value between 1 -12. -->

-#PESUDOCODE FOR CRYSTAL COLLECTOR GAME
+# PESUDOCODE FOR CRYSTAL COLLECTOR GAME
 <!-- Create basic HTML layout for game -->

 <!-- Add hidden random value to each crystals between 1 - 12. -->